Psoriasis is a long-term inflammatory condition that can affect the skin and joints. Can aloe vera help manage the symptoms of this condition?

-Psoriasis causes painful and uncomfortable patches of inflamed skin.
+A person with psoriasis may develop painful and uncomfortable patches of inflamed skin.
 Sometimes these patches can crack and bleed.
 A person with psoriatic arthritis will have swollen, stiff, and painful joints.

 Helps heal wounds

-A 2015 review noted that aloe vera's healing property is related to a compound called glucomannan, which affects skin cell growth and accelerates wound healing.
+Authors of a 2015 review attributed aloe vera's healing properties to a compound called glucomannan, which affects skin cell growth and accelerates wound healing.

-As a result, the wound healing properties of aloe vera gel may be beneficial if a person with psoriasis has skin patches that crack or bleed.
+These properties may be beneficial if a person with psoriasis has plaques that crack or bleed.

-A 2008 study found aloe vera gel to be more effective than a placebo to treat skin conditions, such as UV-induced erythema.
-The study did not, however, look specifically at aloe vera's role in treating psoriasis.
+A 2008 study found that aloe vera gel was more effective than a placebo in treating skin conditions, such as ultraviolet light-induced erythema.
+The study did not, however, look into treating psoriasis.

-More research is needed to say with certainty that the anti-inflammatory properties of aloe vera are beneficial for treating psoriasis.
+Confirming that the anti-inflammatory properties of aloe vera are beneficial for treating psoriasis will require more research.

 Aloe vera gel is available over the counter at most pharmacies and health food stores.

-People can also use aloe vera gel directly from the plant by snapping off a leaf and gently squeezing out the gel.
+A person can also use natural aloe vera gel directly from the plant by snapping off a leaf and gently squeezing out the gel.

 Applying aloe vera gel to the skin is safe for most people, but some may have an allergic reaction.
 This is why it is best to first do a test on a small area of skin.

-Aloe vera gel is a complementary treatment that may help manage psoriasis symptoms when used alongside other treatments.
+Aloe vera gel is a complementary remedy that may help manage psoriasis symptoms when a person uses it alongside other treatments.

 - salicylic acid

-Some studies suggest that aloe vera gel may improve specific symptoms associated with psoriasis, due to its healing properties.
+Some studies suggest that aloe vera gel may improve specific symptoms that arise from psoriasis, due to the gel's various beneficial properties.